At Goodwood we consider ourselves really lucky to have the students and families that we do - they are our school.

 Often parents ask us "What does my child need to know before they start school?” - What a big question!
-Every child is different and as a school that teaches inquiry and recognises individual learning styles we welcome the diverse knowledge and experiences our five year olds bring!
+Every child is different and as a school that teaches with an inquiry mindset and recognises individual learning styles we welcome the diverse knowledge and experiences our five year olds bring!

 - are sociable (take turns and share, show kindness and caring),

-- great communicators (able to ask for help, ask a question, listen to others),
+- are great communicators (able to ask for help, ask a question, listen to others),

 body SMARTs (able to run, use monkey bars,have good

 push themselves on swing, use scissors - all great control skills